 Homemade Soft Pretzels

 Who can resist the smell of pretzels baking?!?
 My nose can smell them from a mile away.
-They tie with cinnamon buns for the best mall food smells!
+They are tied with cinnamon buns for the best mall food smells!
 These soft pretzels are a touch sweet and very buttery, and dare I say they are just as good or even better than the malls ones.
 They have a soft interior, and chewy, salty exterior.
 You will find yourself coming back for seconds and thirds every time you make them!
-This recipe is so easy, between making the dough ropes, dunking in the baking soda mixture, and brushing with melted butter, they come together in 1½ hours.
+This homemade pretzel recipe is so easy, between making the dough ropes, dunking in the baking soda mixture, and brushing with melted butter, they come together in 1½ hours.
 Well worth the wait I promise you.
-Get ready for it to become your family favorite!
+Get ready for it to become your family favourite!

 How to make pretzels